• Skip to primary navigation

 *Free printable recipe card is available at the end of the post.

-To cook the fish, we’ll be dredging it in flour first (use your favorite paleo or gluten free flour!), and then cooking it in a little oil and butter until golden.
+To cook the fish, we’ll be dredging it in a mixture of flour and salt first (use your favorite paleo or gluten free flour!), and then cooking it in a little oil and butter until golden.

 You’re not deep frying here.
 You just want it to be a little crispy on the outside and still juicy on the inside.
 My kids loved the fact that the fish was breaded.
 It reminded them of fish and chips.